 After graduation from college clinical psychologists spend an average of four to six years in full time graduate education, training and research before receiving a doctoral degree.
-As part of their training they must complete a specified number of supervised clinical hours, which includes a one year, full-time supervised.
-Psychologists must also pass a rigorous written exam administered by the state licensing board and adhere to a strict code of professional ethics.
+As part of their training they must complete a specified number of supervised clinical hours, which includes a one year, full-time supervised internship.
+Clinical psychologists must also pass a rigorous written exam administered by the state licensing board and adhere to a strict code of professional ethics.
 It is the combination of training and experience that distinguishes clinical psychologist from many other mental health providers.